kontent-ai/kontent-ai-migration-toolkit/README.md

 | skipFailedItems   | Indicates if failed content items & language variants should be skipped if their import fails.
 Available options: `true` & `false`.
 Detaults to `false` |
 | force             | Can be used to disable confirmation prompts.
 Available options: `true` & `false`.
 Detaults to `false`                                                   |

+### How are content items imported?

+The Migration Toolkit creates content items that are not present in target project.
+If the content item exists in target project (based on item's `codename`) the item will be updated.
+The workflow will be set according to `workflow_step` and `workflow` fields.

+You can run `kontent-ai-migration-toolkit` many times over without being worried that identical content items will be created multiple times.

+### How are assets imported?

+If asset exists in target project (based on asset's `codename`), the asset upload will be skipped and not uploaded at all.
+Otherwise the asset will be created in target environment.

 ## Import CLI samples

 ```bash